tfkq/HelloWorld/README.md

 [Here](https://nanowar.it/) is the Nanowar Of Steel official website.

+[Here](https://www.youtube.com/@nanowarVEVO) is the Nanowar Of Steel Youtube Channel.

 Some important notes:
 1. Beware of ```Joey De Caio```, if set to null It may suddenly cancel the program execution with a NullPointerException.
 2. ```metal``` variable is very important!
 If it is set to "false", it may trigger the Joey De Caio variable mentioned above.